sageyu123/pyAMPP/README.rst

     :align: center
     :width: 600px

-The `gxbox` GUI automatically downloads the required solar data and builds the 3D model based on the user's input.
-The resulting model can be visualized in a VTK-based viewer that supports interactive exploration of the magnetic field structure.
+The `Gxbox Map Viewer` GUI automatically downloads the required solar data and builds the 3D model based on the user's input.
+The resulting model can be visualized in a VTK-based viewer (`Gxbox 3D Viewer`) that supports interactive exploration of the magnetic field structure.

 Additionally, users can trace and extract magnetic field lines within the 3D model and send them back to the `gxbox` GUI, where they can be overlaid on solar images for contextual visualization.